bifurcation/fourq/spec/draft-barnes-cfrg-4q.md

 Given m, first compute t[i] = floor(L[i] * m / 2^256) for i between 1 and 4.
 Then compute the vector sum a = (m, 0, 0, 0) - t1 b1 - t2 b2 - t3 b3 - t4 b4.
-Precisely one of a+c and a+c' has an odd first coordinate: this is the vector v that is fed into the scalar recoding step.
+Precisely one of a + c and a + c' has an odd first coordinate: this is the vector v that is fed into the scalar recoding step.
 Note that the entries of this vector are 64 bits, so intermediate values in the calculation above can be truncated to this width.

 The recoding step takes the vector v=(v1, v2, v3, v4) from the previous step and outputs two arrays m[0]..m[64] and d[0]..d[64].
 Each entry of d is between 0 and